Notifications

 Delivery mode

-immediate— send as events fire.
-Right for failures.daily_digest— batch into one email/message per day.
-Right for noisy events like successes.weekly_digest— same, weekly.
+immediate: send as events fire.
+Use this for failures.daily_digest: batch into one email/message per day.
+Use this for noisy events like successes.weekly_digest: same as daily, but weekly.

 Digests are per-rule, so you can have immediate delivery for failures and a weekly digest for successes on the same channel.